jmon828/SOC-Automation-Lab/Part 4: Generating Telemetry and Creating Custom Alerts/Generating Telemetry and Creating Custom Alerts.md

 If you wanted to monitor for Powershell (for example) you can copy and follow that same syntax as the <local file>.
 But in this project, we want to look for processes that involve and contain Mimikatz.
 In order to do that, we must install Sysmon, which we did on day 2!
 Since we did that in day 2 lets configure our Ossec.conf file!<br/>

-Step 2: Configuring ossec.configuration to ingest Sysmon logs First, it is beast practice to create a back up the config file in case any problems come up
+## Step 2: Configuring ossec.configuration to ingest Sysmon logs<br/>
+First, it is beast practice to create a back up the config file in case any problems come up
 ![image](https://github.com/user-attachments/assets/294013ab-55e1-42fe-93d2-54e8bd80dbbd)
 ![image](https://github.com/user-attachments/assets/6be47028-c11b-44ba-a5f6-a1f0ab738288)